dehartz/jupyter-vagrant-box/README.md

 **That's it.** I hope this is useful for some people.
 Have fun!

-### Thank's

-Thank's to [Florian Demmer](https://github.com/fdemmer) for helping with the Vagrant provisioning.

 ### Todo

 - Support for jupyter pdf conversion

 ### License
 This repo is a fork of https://github.com/antonpirker/jupyter-vagrant-box.
-All commits/code prior to the fork are licensed under the original owner's license(First license starting from the top in LICENSE file).
-All subsequent commits/code is licensed under my license(Second license starting from the top in LICENSE file).
+All commits/code up to but not including commit 0b1bc4a26b5d59deab51ed5c41090afec3a41339 are licensed under the original owner's license(First license starting from the top in LICENSE file).
+All commits/code from commit 0b1bc4a26b5d59deab51ed5c41090afec3a41339 onwards is licensed under my license(Second license starting from the top in LICENSE file).